venthur/dotenv-cli/README.md

 # dotenv CLI

-Dotenv-CLI is a simple Package that provides the `dotenv` command.
+Dotenv-CLI is a simple package that provides the `dotenv` command.
 It reads the `.env` file from the current directory puts the contents in the environment and executes the given command.